Rokfor/rokfor-slim/README.md

     Returns all contributions of chapter 1 and issue 1.
 Adds all fields to each contribution and additionally prints a lot of information to each field and contribution.

+GET /api/contributions/1/1?template=12

+    Returns all contributions of chapter 1 and issue 1 based on the template 12

 **Loading a single contribution:**